kwalker3000/kwalker3000/README.md

 ### Hi there 👋

+Life-long learner.

+Loves building and breaking things.
+Well... preferably, more building than breaking.

+Seeking opportunities in software/web development.

+📫 How to reach me: k.walker@sae-sf.net

 <!--
 **kwalker3000/kwalker3000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.